Ukraine reports striking Russian ammunition depot in south

 The British military said Tuesday that Russia was continuing to make “small, incremental gains” in Donetsk, where heavy fighting led the province’s governor last week to urge its 350,000 remaining residents to move to safer places in western Ukraine.

-The death toll from a Russian rocket attack that struck a Donetsk apartment building Saturday rose to 41, the emergency services agency said Tuesday afternoon.
-It said four more bodies were found and nine people were rescued from the rubble of the building in Chasiv Yar.
+The death toll from a Russian rocket attack that struck a Donetsk apartment building Saturday rose to 43 as of late Tuesday afternoon, Ukrainian officials said.
+The head of the Donetsk regional military administration, Pavlo Kyrylenko, said on social media earlier in the day that nine wounded people were rescued from the building in Chasiv Yar.

 Yet many in the Donbas, a fertile industrial region in eastern Ukraine made of Donetsk and Luhansk provinces, refuse — or are unable — to flee, despite scores of civilians being killed and wounded each week.